System Design Space

 Test risk, not component trees

-The pyramid should be built around real failure modes: data loading, route transitions, stale cache, accessibility behavior, feature-flag rollback, and critical business paths.
+The pyramid should be built around real failure modes: data loading, route transitions, stale state, accessibility behavior, feature-flag rollback, and critical user flows.

-Polling, animation, debounced search, realtime events, and background retries need deterministic control: mock clocks, stable selectors, and explicit waits on domain states.
+Polling, animations, debounced search, realtime updates, and background refresh need deterministic control: mock clocks, stable selectors, and explicit waits on domain states.

-Contract tests reduce coupling between frontend and backend
+Contract tests reduce coupling between frontend and server

 The strategy must fit release cadence

-If the suite is too expensive, teams will route around it.
-A healthy strategy gives fast signal in PRs and reserves heavier checks for critical release paths.
+If the test suite is too expensive, teams will route around it.
+A healthy strategy gives a fast signal in PRs and reserves heavier checks for the critical release path.

-• Smoke set on each PR: lint, typecheck, and unit or integration checks around changed modules.
+• Smoke test on every PR: lint, typecheck, and unit or integration checks around changed modules.

-• Route-level E2E and visual regression on critical user journeys.
+• Route-level tests, end-to-end scenarios, and visual regression for critical user flows.

 • Accessibility and interaction checks for design-system primitives and long-lived forms.

-• Contract checks between frontend data layer and BFF or GraphQL schema before release.
+• Contract checks between the frontend data layer and BFF or GraphQL schema before release.

 Typical failure mode

-Pushing all user risk into expensive E2E tests while barely testing module boundaries.
-The suite becomes slow, but real integration bugs still reach production.
+Pushing all user risk into expensive end-to-end tests while barely testing module boundaries.
+The suite becomes slow, but real integration bugs still reach users.

 Sign of maturity

-The team can explain which test type protects each critical flow and which signal should fire first: local, CI, staging, or production telemetry.
+The team can explain which test type protects each critical flow and which signal should fire first: local check, CI, staging, or production telemetry.

 Related chapters